SonakshiGuru/todoapp/README.md

 # Build for SDA individual project

 # Contributions
 Myself as the author.
-The teachers and TA(s) at KTH
+The teachers, my mentor and TA(s) at KTH